Codecademy/docs/content/general/concepts/uri/uri.md

 ---
-Title: 'URI'
+Title: "URI"
-Description: 'A URI is a string that returns data used by web technologies such as APIs.'
+Description: "A URI is a string that returns data used by web technologies such as APIs."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Link'
+  - "Link"
-  - 'URL'
+  - "URL"
 CatalogContent:
-  - 'paths/computer-science'
+  - "paths/computer-science"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 A **Uniform Resource Identifier (URI)** is a string that refers to a resource used by a web technology like a browser or an [API](https://www.codecademy.com/resources/docs/general/api).